Yasasvani/Data-Science-Assignments/Assignment_12/README.md

 ## Results

 The notebook provides insights into the dataset, including data distributions, feature relationships, and model performance.
-You can further extend this project by experimenting with different models and hyperparameters.
+You can further extend this assignment by experimenting with different models and hyperparameters.

 ## Contributing